 Washington's Enabling Act 10 provides for the establishment of a trust for the support of institutions such as those now managed by the Department of Social and Health Services and the Department of Corrections.
 The Enabling Act calls for the state support of such institutions by designating certain lands as Charitable, Educational, Penal and Reformatory Institutions (CEP&RI) trust lands and then using those lands to generate income for the institutions, for example through timber sales or agricultural leases.
 The Department of Natural Resources (DNR) manages the state's CEP&RI trust lands as well as other state trust lands.
-DNR has certain fiduciary duties with regard to how these trust lands are managed; in general, the lands are managed for the benefit of the beneficiaries of the trust.
+DNR has certain fiduciary duties with regard to how these trust lands are managed for the beneficiaries of the trust.